Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 • After you create a generous amount of greenery, we will add some to the bouquet to start.

 The green tissue paper-wrapped foam ball has various greenery added to it.
-It’s best to start with the larger paper leaves closer to the edges of the cascading bouquet.

 • Add about a quarter of your greenery to the bouquet before adding flowers.
 I like to start with a few of the larger leaves closer to the edges of the bouquet base.

-Step 5: Adding Your Largest Flowers
+Step 5: Add Your Largest Flowers.

 • Add in your largest flowers first.
 You want to space them out over the foam ball.
 In my case, this is the full bloom peony.